 There was not an exact match for the language you toggled to.
 You have been redirected to the nearest matching page within this section.

-Ytterøy Bygdetun (open air museum) is a unique and authentic farm from the from the 1900s and is a typical Trønder square farm yard.
+Ytterøy Bygdetun (open air museum) is a unique and authentic farm from the 1900s and is a typical Trønder square farm yard.

 The Ytterøy Open Air Museum is open in July and can be visited at other times of the year by prior arrangement.
 You will be welcomed by our hosts who will show you around.
 Dining by prior arrangement.
 Guided tours of the island can also be arranged.